Osinbajo signs three executive orders - Nigeria Today

 Osinbajo signs three executive orders

+Akande noted that “ahead of the signing, the Acting President held an interactive session at the old Banquet Hall of Presidential Villa with all relevant government officials, including ministers, permanent secretaries and heads of departments and agencies among others.
+The session was meant to directly engage government officials who would be implementing the orders and the new instructions.”

-The post Osinbajo signs three executive orders appeared first on Premium Times Nigeria.
+The post Osinbajo signs three executive orders appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share